bukankalengkaleng/laravel-packages/ROADMAP.md

 ## Packages that can not / will not coming

-Here is the packages that will not added.
-The reasons are because they are: Dev-environment only, Substituted, Unmaintained, or Abandoned.
+Here is the packages that can not / will not added.
+The reason is that they are: dev-env only, substituted, unmaintained, or abandoned.

 - [Barryvdh's Laravel Debugbar](https://github.com/barryvdh/laravel-debugbar) : dev-env only